 - Nemesis the Warlock once crashed on Earth and group of alien-hating villagers decided the best way to kill him is by hanging.
 Three days pass before they realize he is still alive, after every person who wronged him met Karmic Death.

-- This old mystery comic story is centered around a man whose "neck was broken, but the spinal cord wasn't severed!"
+- The EC Comics story "Jury Duty!"
+(Crime SuspenStories #6) is centered around a man whose "neck was broken, but the spinal cord wasn't severed!"
 And using the fact that he was declared legally dead as an odd sort of diplomatic immunity.

 - Played for laughs in a Sturmtruppen strip featuring a man too tall to be hanged by normal means, much to the soldiers' dismay.